+A bad handover.
 When we write these blogs, we are often worried about repeating ourselves and becoming boring.
-It is a common cry that many of the more seasoned members of the team tell the same stories so it would follow suit that the same may be true for our audience whomever they may be.
+It is a common cry that many of the more seasoned members of the team tell the same stories so it would follow suit that the same may be true for our audience whoever they may be.

 Although we recall writing a blog about uncovering bad property management – “Getting Property Management Right”– we had to go back to February last year to find it and although it touched on bad property management it didn’t actually explain the handover process and why this can be so perilous.

-In addition, to the Standards which in most cases are implicit in being a good managing agent they also set out how to deal with all types of circumstance including handovers and terminations.
+In addition, to the Standards which in most cases are implicit in being a good managing agent, they also set out how to deal with all types of circumstances including handovers and terminations.

 When these standards were drawn up, consideration was given to what would be an appropriate Notice period to an agent to ensure a seamless handover.
 The suggested period agreed was 3 months and assume the rationale behind this was that this would usually be in line with the quarter date.

 We believe that the intention was that by giving an extended Notice period, outstanding finance issues, and ongoing matters such as arrears collections, insurance claims could be dealt with prior to handover.
 Therefore, the incoming agent was starting with a clean sheet

 In an ideal world, this works perfectly and is to the client’s advantage but much like having to give three months’ notice when you are looking to resign, it is hard for the outgoing agents to remain enthusiastic, particularly when you are aware that the majority of the works that you are carrying out will not come to fruition.

 However, good agents will appreciate that the nature of property management is cyclical and sometimes you can end up managing the same property years later so it is always a good idea to give the property a good send off!